szstonelee/redisoo/README.md

 [You can check this artile for the comparsion](https://codeahoy.com/2017/08/11/caching-strategies-and-how-to-choose-the-right-one/)

-# The problems Redisoo solve
+# The problems Redisoo solves and the benefits Redisoo brings

 ## Consistency